- How much is a Serve trip?

 Registration fees do not include transportation to and from sites (except where noted).
 Any exception is noted on the site descriptions as “on-site transportation included.”

-Each group of five or more must provide vehicle(s) and adult driver(s) to transport an equal number of participants during the duration of the mission trip.
+Each group must provide vehicle(s) and adult driver(s) to transport an equal number of participants during the duration of the mission trip.
 If your group is unable to provide van transportation, please contact us to discuss options and additional charges.

 Passport and travel requirements for U.S. and Canadian citizens varies according to the country where you are going.
 For more information about passport and travel requirements you may check the websites below: